mate-academy/react_list-of-goods/README.md

 ## Tasks
 1. At first show a button `Start` on the page
-1. After clicking the button show a `GoodsList` (ul > li) with the given goods and hide the button
+1. After clicking the button show a `GoodsList` (ul > li) with the given goods and 3hide the button
 1. Add `Reverse` button to show the goods in reversed order
 1. Add `Sort alphabetically` button to show the goods in alphabetical order
 1. Add `Reset` button to show the goods in the initial order